Agent Galahad: Kingsman: The Big Exit

 In Kingsman: The Big Exit (2017), shortly after Brexit, Gary "Eggsy" Unwin, known as Agent Galahad of the MI6 black ops offshoot Kingsman, is tasked with safeguarding the United Kingdom's controversial "divorce fee" for leaving the European Union on its journey to Brussels.

 Kingsman: The Red Diamond

 In Kingsman: The Red Diamond (2017–2018), Eggsy teams up with SASS Agent Kwaito against the Red Diamond, self-made South African mining magnate Jakobis Du Preez.

 Big Game

 Eggsy returns in Big Game (2023), where-in he rescues a mid-20s Mindy McCready from assassination at the hands of agents of the Fraternity of Super-Criminals.

 Film series

-Taron Egerton in-costume as Gary "Eggsy" Unwin at San Diego Comic Con International in 2017.
+Taron Egerton in-costume as Gary "Eggsy" Unwin at San Diego Comic-Con in 2017.

 Feature films

 Harry Hart / Agent Galahad and Gary "Eggsy" Unwin / Agent Galahad appear in the 2014 film adaptation Kingsman: The Secret Service, and the 2017 sequel Kingsman: The Golden Circle, respectively portrayed by Colin Firth and Taron Egerton (and Alex Nikolov, as a child).
 In February 2019, Gemma Arterton had joined the cast of the First World War-era prequel film The King's Man, playing Polly Wilkins / Agent Galahad.